Skip to content

 Atmospheric data

-This page describes the atmospheric input data used by JURASSIC, typically provided in a file named atm.tab.
+This page describes the atmospheric input data used by JURASSIC.
+In the example projects this is typically an ASCII file named atm.tab, but JURASSIC can also read and write atmospheric profiles in netCDF format.
 The atmospheric data file defines the thermodynamic and compositional state of the atmosphere used for radiative transfer and retrieval calculations.

 In JURASSIC, the atmospheric data represent the model state, while observation geometry and radiances are handled separately (see Observation and radiance files).